Daniel King (academic)

-Dr Daniel Alexander King (born 26 February 1983) is an Australian academic who lectures in Classics and a former first-class cricketer.
+Daniel Alexander King (born 26 February 1983) is an Australian academic who lectures in Classics and a former first-class cricketer.

-Life and career
+Academic career

 King was born in Canberra, and studied Classics at the Australian National University.
 He completed an MA in Classical Languages and Literature at the University of Exeter, then gained a DPhil at Merton College at the University of Oxford.
+His doctoral supervisor was Professor Tim Whitmarsh.

+Since 2012, King has taught classics at the University of Exeter, initially appointed as Leventis Lecturer in the Impact of Greek Culture.
+His position was initially funded through a grant from the A. G. Leventis Foundation and has since been made permanent by the university.

+In 2019, he gave a public lecture at The Hellenic Centre as part of that year's Leventis Lecture series.
+His talk was titled, "Doctors' stories: case-histories and narratives of diagnosis in ancient and modern medicine".

+King has written and co-edited books in the field of classical studies, including: